• Home

 The prevalence is highest amongst females who are involved in high-intensity training, have low body fat, and insufficient calorie intake.

 This happened to me in high school when I was a competitive runner.
-No doctor ever warned me about it at my annual sports physicals.
+No doctor ever warned me about it at my annual sports physical.

 Thankfully, I stopped the sport, ate more calories, rested more, and restored my health.
 By God’s grace, my body was able to carry five healthy, full-term babies.

-Health is so much more than numbers on scales, eating less, and exercising more.
+Health is so much more than a number on the scale, eating less, and exercising more.

 Health also consists of young women’s bodies being able to have consistent menstrual cycles.